ibexa/documentation-developer/docs/api/rest_api_usage.md

 The REST API v2 introduced in [[= product_name =]] allows you to interact with an [[= product_name =]] installation using the HTTP protocol, following a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) interaction model.

 Each resource (URI) interacts with a part of the system (Content, User, Search, etc.).
 Every interaction with the repository than you can do from Back Office or using the [Public PHP API](public_php_api.md) can also be done using the REST API.
-TODO: Is it actually true?

 The REST API uses HTTP methods (`GET`, `PUBLISH` , etc.), as well as HTTP headers to specify the type of request.